MediaevalPersonDiscoveryTask/EvaluationPackage2016/README.md

 `test.eval` contains the subset of the test set used for the final evaluation (intersection of `test.leaderboard` and `test.eval` is obviously empty).

-`reference.final.txt` contains the final version of the annotation, released around the dates of the debriefing workshop (October 20-21, near Amsterdam).
+`reference.2016-10-16.txt` contains the final version of the annotation, released around the dates of the debriefing workshop (October 20-21, near Amsterdam).

+`queries.txt` contains the list of queries used for the final evaluation.

+####  Submissions

+`/submissions` directory contains runs submitted by participants.